-In the spirit of paying it forward, I pulled out my collection of thank-you cards, selected one with a monkey holding bananas that reads, “Thanks a bunch” and composed a note of gratitude to a teacher who collaborated with me on the aforementioned lesson write-up.
+In the spirit of paying it forward, I pulled out my collection of thank-you cards, selected one with a monkey holding bananas that reads, “Thanks a bunch,” and composed a note of gratitude to a teacher who had collaborated with me on the aforementioned lesson write-up.
 Inside the envelope, I placed two organic dark chocolate squares and wrote, “One treat for you, one treat for someone sweet.
 Pass it on.”

 My bottom left-hand drawer has several bags of dark chocolate squares for the purpose of making a chocolate connection.
-Not a day goes by that I can’t genuinely thank a fellow coach, teacher or administrator.
+Not a day goes by that I can’t genuinely thank a fellow coach, teacher, or administrator.
 I just need to stop and do it.

 Make It Personal

 I have two secondary love languages.
 The first is Acts of Service.
-When my children clean-up just so we have a more comfortable space or my husband makes dinner on a Friday because he knows I’ve had a long week – these say “I care about you” in my language.
-Then there are words of affirmation.
+When my children clean up just so we have a more comfortable space or my husband makes dinner on a Friday because he knows I’ve had a long week, these say “I care about you” in my language.
+Then there are Words of Affirmation.
 My editor sends personal handwritten notes that I treasure—and they keep me writing.

 Receiving Gifts—What kind?
 What do people get energy from?
 One office professional I worked with loved cinnamon, another treasured fruit juices, still another valued great books.
 Knowing the difference makes a difference.

 Any leadership position in education requires communication with many different people.
-Some of those people have impeccable communication skills and even if they disagree with you, they will do it respectfully and work toward outcomes that meet both parties’ needs.
-Other educators write emails when they are angry, and push send before they think it through.
+Some of those people have impeccable communication skills, and even if they disagree with you, they will do it respectfully and work toward outcomes that meet both parties’ needs.
+Other educators write emails when they are angry, and push Send before they think it through.
 I’ve received a few of those.

 Over time, that’s become part of my practice.
-I take a challenging interaction, a critical email or even someone rolling their eyes in a meeting, and I turn it around.
+I take a challenging interaction, a critical email, or even someone rolling their eyes in a meeting, and I turn it around.
 I send it off in a positive way.
-“When you are grateful, fear disappears and abundance appears,” is a quote from Anthony Robbins that describes my experience.
+“When you are grateful, fear disappears and abundance appears” is a quote from Anthony Robbins that describes my experience.
 Every person in general, and teachers in particular, benefit from an attitude of gratitude.